 Months of entry

-Research in literature and philosophy benefits from activities organised by the Literature and Philosophy Research Network.
-Sussex offers a stimulating environment for creative thinking, open discussion and critical engagement with ideas from a wide range of sources including literature, philosophy (analytic and continental), psychology and intellectual history.
+You’ll study in a stimulating environment for creative thinking, open discussion and critical engagement.
+You'll draw on ideas from literature, philosophy (analytic and continental), psychology and intellectual history.

 Qualification and course duration